-- 3.1 Learning objectives
+- :.1 Learning Objectives

-- 3.2 Introduction
+- :.2 Introduction

-- 3.3 Riggs, CAG and ecological approach
+- :.3 Riggs, CAG and Ecological Approach

-- 3.4 Criticism of Fred Riggs
+- :.4 Criticism of Fred Riggs

-- 3.5 Conclusion
+- :.5 Conclusion

-- 3.6 Summary
+- :.6 Summary

-- 3.7 Key words
+- :.7 Glossary

-- 3.8 Model questions
+- :.8 Model Questions

-- 3.9 References
+- :.9 References

-After studying this unit, one will be able to
+After studying this unit, you will be able to

 - Understand the beginning of the era of comparative public administration in the USA and its ramifications globally. - Understand the ecological approach to public administration by Fred Riggs holistically. - Analyse the fallacies and redundancies linked with the Riggsian approach. - Critically evaluate the pros and cons related to the various theories of Fred Riggs. - Explain the relevance of the Riggsian approach to public administration in both historical terms as well as contemporary terms.